shaunreichman/investment_tracker/docs/FUND_STATUS_ENHANCEMENT_SPEC.md

 - Status determination logic updated to use equity balance
 - Database migrations successfully applied
 - Single source of truth established

+**Phase 1b: Remove Legacy is_active Field** ✅ (COMPLETED)
+- Completely removed legacy `is_active` field from database and code
+- All business logic now uses the new `status` enum system
+- API responses no longer include `is_active` field
+- IRR calculations properly use `status == FundStatus.ACTIVE` logic
+- Single source of truth established with `status` field only

 **Phase 2: Event-Driven Status Updates** ✅ (COMPLETED)
 - Automatic status updates triggered by all capital events